joao2391/DotNetJ2Class/README.md

 This lib helps you to create a class at runtime from a JSON.
 It means that you don't need to change your class every time a JSON that you consume has changed.

+## BETA Version
+You can convert only simple JSON like "{Foo: barValue}". <br>
+If you try to convert this kind of JSON "{'Foo': {Bar1: barValue, Bar2: bar2Value}}", it will fail (I'm working on this feature).

 ## Installation

 Use the package manager to install.